Dominating Sets in Intersection Graphs of Finite Groups: Introduction

 As is well-known subgroups of a group $G$ form a lattice $L(G)$ ordered by set inclusion.
-Some of the structural properties of a group may be inferred by studying its subgroup structure and those parts of the group theory form a part of the lattice theory.
+Some of the structural properties of a group may be inferred by studying its subgroup lattice.
 Intersection graphs of groups are natural objects and are intimately related with subgroup lattices.
 Actually, given the subgroup lattice one can recover the intersection graph but not vice versa in general.
 Intuitively, by passing from $L(G)$ to $\Gamma(G)$ a certain amount of knowledge should be lost.
 In \cite{KayacanEtAl2015b} authors show that finite abelian groups can almost be distinguished by their intersection graphs.
-The same result was proven previously for subgroup lattices in \cite{Baer1939} (see also \cite[1.2.8~Corollary]{Schmidt1994}).
+The same result was proven previously for subgroup lattices in \cite{Baer1939} (see also \cite[Corollary~1.2.8]{Schmidt1994}).
 Therefore, rather surprisingly subgroup lattices and intersection graphs holds the same amount of information on the subgroup structure if the group is abelian.

 By defining intersection graphs we attach a graph to a group, like in the case of Cayley graphs.
 So, there are two natural directions we may follow.
 First, we may study the graph theoretical properties of intersection graphs by means of group theoretical arguments.
 This is straightforward.
-For example we may ask for which groups their intersection graphs are planar \cite{KayacanEtAl2015a,AhmediEtAl2016} or connected \cite{Lucido2003,Shen2010,Kayacan2017}.
+For example we may ask for which groups their intersection graphs are planar \cite{KayacanEtAl2015a,AhmediEtAl2016} or connected \cite{Lucido2003,Shen2010,Kayacan2018}.
 And second, we may study the algebraic properties of groups by means of combinatorial arguments applied to the intersection graphs though this part seems to require more ingenuity.

 In this paper, we study the dominating sets in intersection graphs.
 A \emph{dominating set} $D$ of a graph $\Gamma$ is a subset of the vertex set $V$ such that any vertex not in $D$ is adjacent to some vertex in $D$.
 The \emph{domination number} $\gamma(\Gamma)$ of $\Gamma$ is the smallest cardinal of the dominating sets for $\Gamma$.
 Vizing's conjecture from 1968 asserts that for any two graphs $\Gamma$ and $\Gamma'$ the product $\gamma(\Gamma)\gamma(\Gamma')$ is at most the domination number of the Cartesian product of $\Gamma$ and $\Gamma'$.
 Despite the efforts of many mathematicians this conjecture is still open (see \cite{BresarEtAl2012}).
 Given a graph $\Gamma$ and an integer $n$ the dominating set problem asks whether is there a dominating vertex set of size at most $n$.
 It is a classical instance of a $NP$-complete decision problem.
 There are many papers on domination theory covering algorithmic aspects as well.
 More can be found on this subject for example in \cite{BresarEtAl2007,FominEtAl2005,HaynesEtAl1997} and references therein.